woossi0/suite/docs/usermanual/source/cartography/rt/barnes.rst

      - Distance to expand the query envelope by.
 Larger values provide a more stable surface.
 In units of the input data CRS. fault = 0)
    * - ``outputBBOX``
      - Yes
-     - Georeferenced bounding box of the output
+     - Georeferenced bounding box of the output.
+Not required with YSLD.
    * - ``outputWidth``
      - Yes
-     - Output image width
+     - Output image width.
+Not required with YSLD.
    * - ``outputHeight``
      - Yes
-     - Output image height
+     - Output image height.
+Not required with YSLD.

 .. include:: include/envvars.txt